Jack and Dan's: The building

 Built in 1909, the building which houses Jack and Dan's was listed on the Spokane Register of Historic Places in 2006.

 It is a two-story, red brick building with a full basement and a symmetrical western facade that fronts directly onto the sidewalk along Hamilton Street, on the southeast corner of the intersection with Sharp Avenue.
 There are two main entrances to the first floor, both along Hamilton in the northwest and southwest corners of the building.
 These two entrances formerly led to separate storefronts until 2004 when Jack and Dan's expanded into the northern half formerly occupied by University Pharmacy.
 The main entrances lead into a 1952 addition which protrudes from the front of the original brick structure and brings the western facade flush with the sidewalk.
 The addition is made of concrete with large glass windows running along the western side, a style typical of mid-century storefront architecture.
 In the center of the addition is a door which leads to the second floor apartments.

-The window, molding and second story arcade are similar in style to those of St. Aloysius Cathedral on the Gonzaga Campus, which like Jack and Dan's was designed by architects Herman Preusse and Julius Zittel, also in 1909.
+The window, molding and second story arcade are similar in style to those of St. Aloysius Church on the Gonzaga Campus, which like Jack and Dan's was designed by architects Herman Preusse and Julius Zittel, also in 1909.

-Another addition to the original building, though less of a juxtaposition stylistically than the 1952 addition on the West, came in 1922 on the east side of the building when a one-story brick addition was built.
+Another addition to the original building, though less of a juxtaposition stylistically than the 1952 addition on the west side, came in 1922 on the east side of the building when a one-story brick addition was built.

 In popular culture

-In 2004, ESPN produced a three-episode documentary series on Gonzaga Basketball titled The Season - Gonzaga Basketball.
-The first scene of episode one features Gonzaga head coach Mark Few and then-assistant coach Leon Rice meeting with former Michigan State Spartans head coach Jud Heathcote, who had retired to Spokane, for lunch at Jack and Dan's.
-Few refers to Jack and Dan's as "Gonzaga's legendary spot" and says "it's like Cheers."
+In 2004, ESPN produced a three-episode documentary series on Gonzaga basketball: The Season - Gonzaga Basketball.
+The first scene of the first episode features Gonzaga head coach Mark Few and then-assistant coach Leon Rice meeting with former Michigan State Spartans head coach Jud Heathcote, who had retired to Spokane, for lunch at Jack and Dan's.
+Few refers to Jack and Dan's as "Gonzaga's legendary spot" and says, "It's like Cheers."